A Tlingit totem pole in Seattle’s Pioneer Square neighborhood.

 With 29 federally recognized tribes in Washington state, and several more that are not yet recognized, opportunities abound for the nonnatives of this land to learn about Indigenous cultures.
 Many tribes have cultural centers that are open to the public or host annual events or festivals.

-Here’s a starter list of Puget Sound–area sites and experiences that serve as a launching point for learning about the native stories that are woven everywhere through the Northwest’s past, present and future.
+Here’s a starter list of Puget Sound–area sites and experiences that serve as a launching point for learning about the Native stories that are woven everywhere through the Northwest’s past, present and future.

 In 2015, the University of Washington completed a project, decades in the making, to build a Coast Salish–style longhouse that serves as a gathering space for Native American and Alaska Native students, faculty and staff.
-Designed by native architect Johnpaul Jones, the 8,400-square-foot complex includes a kitchen with teaching space for food preparation, and a circular outdoor gathering space.
+Designed by architect Johnpaul Jones, the 8,400-square-foot complex includes a kitchen with a teaching space for food preparation, and a circular outdoor gathering space.
 It is called wǝɫǝbʔaltxʷ, a Lushootseed term that loosely translates to “Intellectual House.”
 A planned second phase (fundraising to complete the project is underway) includes a building that will have meeting rooms, an arts lab and an elders lounge.

 Intellectual House hosts numerous events every year and is used for practical functions as well.
 For the students, it’s a home away from home, serving as a place to practice drumming, create regalia, screen movies and hold cooking classes.